 The ATLAS Program

-If you’ve completed your sophomore year of college, are majoring in electrical engineering or computer science—with a strong academic record, and would like to strengthen your preparation for a technical career, the APL Technology Leadership Scholars (ATLAS) Program is designed for you.
+If you’re a full-time college student majoring in a science, technology, engineering, or math (STEM) field and would like to strengthen your preparation for a technical career, the APL Technology Leadership Scholars (ATLAS) Program is designed for you.
 This highly competitive 12-week program focuses on technology leadership development.

-The ATLAS Summer Intern Program is offered to well-qualified, highly motivated undergraduates attending Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and Minority Institutions (MIs) who have an interest in applied scientific research.
+The ATLAS Summer Intern Program is offered to well-qualified, highly motivated undergraduate and graduate students who have an interest in applied scientific research and are attending Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and Minority Institutions (MIs).

 Research in Your Field

-Once at APL, ATLAS interns are teamed with a staff scientist or engineer who is conducting research or a program evaluation in a field of study consistent with the intern’s academic major.
-Interns will have the opportunity to demonstrate their academic talents and hone their problem-solving skills and techniques while helping to solve to critical problems affecting the nation.
+Once at APL, ATLAS interns are paired with a staff scientist or engineer who is conducting research or a program evaluation in a field of study consistent with the intern’s academic major.
+Interns will have the opportunity to demonstrate their academic abilities and hone their problem-solving skills and techniques while helping to solve to critical problems affecting our nation.

 ATLAS scholars receive full-time summer intern salaries, including standard holidays.
 Round-trip travel expenses to APL are provided.
-Students are responsible for obtaining housing and arranging for transportation to and from the Laboratory.
+Students are responsible for obtaining housing and arranging for transportation to and from APL.

 Who Should Apply?

-Students attending HBCUs, HSIs, and MIs are encouraged to apply if they have completed their sophomore year and meet the following requirements:
+Students attending HBCUs, HSIs, and other MIs are encouraged to apply if they are at least a rising sophomore or graduate student and meet the following requirements: